imarc/handbook/strategy.markdown

 + Prioritized goals
 + Known challenges
 + Target audiences
++ Competitors
++ Best practices in content, layout, navigation, workflow, and SEO

-### User Interviews
+### User/Customer Interviews

 Objective
 :	Find out not just what users are doing, but *why*.
-The better we understand the users' motivations, the better we can fulfill their needs.
+The better we understand our users' motivations, the better we can fulfill their needs.

 Tasks
 :	Locate, contact and talk to the *actual users* of the site or application, conducting contextual, unbiased interviews.

 Deliverables
-:	The results are summarized for the client in the [Discovery Report](strategy#DiscoveryReport).
-Occasionally, a dedicated findings report is created for this component.
+:	Findings are summarized either in a [Discovery Report](strategy#DiscoveryReport), or in a stand-alone user/customer interview findings document.

 Time Req
-:	30 hours for 6 users interviews and inclusion in Discovery Report
+:	30 hours for 6 user/customer interviews

 User interviews can take place in person or remotely over the phone, with or without screen sharing.
 We create a script and a list of questions to ensure consistency.